 Mani & I took the train to Kobe to check out the stunning illuminated harbor but we were sucked into the Bon Odori festivities happening on the same day.
 Food and beer stalls were everywhere.
 Surrounded by a sea of Kimono clad couples, on a small wooden stage, a group of lovely ladies were dancing to traditional music.
 It was great fun watching this 500-year-old tradition that is celebrated yearly to honor the spirits of their ancestors.

-We landed in Iwatsuki today to see the amazing Togyoku dolls.
-The collection at Tougyoku Dolls Museum is diverse and the exhibits include imperial court dolls and hina dolls among others.
-The town of Iwatsuki is famous for its cute dolls and is said to have over 300 doll-makers.
-They’ve been making dolls here since the 1700s when it was discovered that the Paulownia trees here are excellent for woodcarving.
+Today, we arrived in Iwatsuki to explore the remarkable Togyoku dolls at the Tougyoku Dolls Museum.
+The town is renowned for its rich doll-making heritage, boasting over 300 skilled doll-makers.
+This tradition dates back to the 1700s when the town’s Paulownia trees were discovered to be ideal for woodcarving.
 Soon the town became a center for the production of hina dolls, and the tradition continues to this day.